ubc-library-rc/rc-workshop-template/local.md

 ### Jekyll and Jekyll plugins

-To generate a local website from a workshop using the RC template you will need to install three Ruby gems:
+To generate a local website from a repository that uses the Research Commons template you will need to install three Ruby gems:
 - jekyll
 - jekyll-seo-tag
 - jekyll-remote-theme

 Check whether they are already installed by running `gem list`.
-To install any that are missing use `gem install`
+To install any that are missing use `gem install`.
+For example:

 ```sh
 gem install jekyll